Canyon Springs, Basic ready for clean rematch

 But it’s not.

-The Pioneers (5-4) are set to host the Wolves (3-6) on Friday night in the first round of the Sunset Regional playoffs — a rematch of the Sept.
-15 game at Basic that featured more than 30 penalties, four ejections and a post-game brawl Clark County School District police officers broke up with pepper spray.
+The Pioneers (5-4) are set to host the Wolves (3-6) at 7 p.m.
+Friday in the first round of the Sunset Regional playoffs — a rematch of the Sept.
+15 game at Basic that featured more than 30 penalties, four ejections and a postgame brawl Clark County School District police officers broke up with pepper spray.

 NIAA assistant director Donnie Nelson told the Review-Journal that CCSD police requested the right to commission an additional officer to work the game.
 The NIAA approved, and a sergeant will be at Canyon Springs.